 - Forecast temperatures will be below 10 degrees Celsius.

-- Past experiences have demonstrated that fan comfort may be effected by temperatures between 10 and 15 degrees Celsius -- therefore forecasted temperatures at the start and end of the game will be factored into their decision
+- Past experiences have demonstrated that fan comfort may be affected by temperatures between 10 and 15 degrees Celsius -- therefore forecasted temperatures at the start and end of the game will be factored into their decision

 - Winds will be in excess of 64 km/h - 10 minute average wind speed (Design condition)